WebThingsIO/registration-server-docker/README.md

 Getting a full setup ready involves the following:
 - Build a Docker image.
 - Install nginx on the container's host.
-- Install [geoipupdate](https://dev.maxmind.com/geoip/geoipupdate/) on the container's host and set up the crontab entry as the page describes.
-    - A sample crontab entry is: `49 6 * * 6 /usr/local/bin/geoipupdate -f /home/user/geoip/GeoIP.conf -d /home/user/config/geoip`
-- Configure the DNS zone for the domain you want to use.
+- Configure your DNS zone for the domain you want to use.
 The NS records need to point to your registration server.
+This will need to be done through your DNS host or domain registrar.

     ```
     $ dig +short NS mozilla-iot.org